danielathome19/Form-NN/README.md

 # About
 Form-NN is a deep learning system (comprised of hybrid Neural Network-Decision Tree architectures, TreeGrad and Bi-LSTM-Tree) trained to perform both form and part/phrase analysis of classical music.
-The system also provides a new dataset, the **Standardized Musical Form and Structure Analysis (SMFSA) Dataset**, that provides the form classification and timestamp-based analysis for 200 unique pieces of classical music.
+The system also provides a new dataset, the **Standardized Musical Form and Structure Analysis (SMFSA) Database**, that provides the form classification and timestamp-based analysis for 200 unique pieces of classical music.

 To find out more, check out the provided research paper:
   * **Master Thesis**: "Deep Learning for Musical Form: Recognition and Analysis" (DOI: [10.13140/RG.2.2.33554.12481](http://doi.org/10.13140/RG.2.2.33554.12481))